Smoothed Differential Privacy: Introduction

 \section{Introduction}

-\emph{Differential privacy (DP)}, a \emph{de facto} measure of privacy in academia and industry, is often achieved by adding external noises to published information~\citep{dwork2014algorithmic}.
-However, external noises are procedurally or practically unacceptable in many real-world applications.
+\emph{Differential privacy (DP)}, a \emph{de facto} measure of privacy in academia and industry, is often achieved by adding additive noises (\emph{e.g.,} Gaussian noise, Laplacian noise, and the discrete noise in exponential mechanism) to published information~\citep{dwork2014algorithmic}.
+However, additive noises are procedurally or practically unacceptable in many real-world applications.
 For example, presidential elections often require a deterministic rule to be used~\citep{liu2020private}.
-In such cases, though, {\em internal noise} often exists, as shown in the following example.
+In such cases, though, {\em sampling noise} often exists, as shown in the following example.

-\begin{example}[\bf Election with Internal Noise] Due to COVID-19, many voters in the 2020 US presidential election chose to submit their votes by mail.
+\begin{example}[\bf Election with sampling noise] Due to COVID-19, many voters in the 2020 US presidential election chose to submit their votes by mail.
 Unfortunately, it was estimated that the US postal service might have lost up to 300,000 mail-in ballots ($0.2\%$ of all votes)~\citep{USPS2020}.
 For the purpose of illustration, suppose these votes are distributed uniformly at random, and the histogram of votes is announced after the election day. \end{example}

 A critical public concern about elections is: should publishing the histogram of votes be viewed as a significant threat to privacy?
-Notice that with internal noise such as in Example~\ref{ex:internal-noise}, the histogram mechanism can be viewed as a randomized mechanism, formally called {\em sampling-histogram} in this paper.
-The same question can be asked about publishing the winner under a deterministic voting rule, where the input is sampled from the real votes.
+Notice that with sampling noise such as in Example~\ref{ex:internal-noise}, the (sampling) histogram mechanism can be viewed as a randomized mechanism, formally called {\em sampling-histogram} in this paper.
+The same question can be asked about publishing the winner under a deterministic voting rule with sampling noise.

+The standard notion of DP (Definition~\ref{def:DP} in \citealp{dwork2006our}) measures the worst-case privacy leakage (see Section 2 for its formal definition and detailed discussions).
+At a high level, DP considers the worst-case input and worst-case output of the (random) mechanisms. $\epsilon$ and $\delta$ are DP's privacy parameters to measure the privacy leakage in the worst-case described above.
+At a high level again, $\epsilon$ is a mechanism-designer-decided threshold for the “acceptable amount of privacy leakage”, while $\delta$ measures the probability that the threshold got exceeded.
+Thus, smaller $\epsilon, \delta$ represents stronger privacy guarantees.
+The usual requirements upon a private mechanism are $\epsilon = O(1)$ and $\delta = o(1/n)$.
+The requirement on $\delta$ is more strict than $\epsilon$ because $\delta$ measures the “failure probability”.